 type The default SELinux type to use when constructing a new security context to run the command.
-The default type may be overridden on a per-command basis in sudoers or via command line options.
+The default type may be overridden on a per-command basis in the sudoers file or via command line options.
 This option is only available when sudo is built with SELinux support.